 4 Credits Students study the biology of mammals with an emphasis on evolution, population structure, reproduction, and physiological adaptations.
 Lab sessions focus on morphology and general taxonomy of local mammals.

-Course Fee.

-Prerequisites: BIO 115 or BIO 128

 Corequisites: BIO 234

 BIO 246 - Ornithology

 4 Credits This course introduces students to avian anatomy, physiology, behavior, ecology, systematic, and conservation.
 The lab surveys the major orders of birds.
 Local field trips are required.